Fernand Baudin

 Fernand Baudin (1918, Bachte-Maria-Leerne - 2005, Grez-Doiceau) was a Belgian book designer, author, typographer, and teacher.
 Baudin was active in the field of graphic design in many ways and described himself as a “typographiste”.
-He was part of national and international typographic organisations, like ATypI (Association Typographique Internationale), the Graphica-Belgica Prize, and Rencontres internationales de Lure.
+He was part of national and international typographic organizations, like ATypI (Association Typographique Internationale), the Graphica-Belgica Prize, and Rencontres internationales de Lure.

 Throughout his career he focused on the importance of (hand)writing in graphic design.
 He wrote and designed two books: How Typography Works (And why it is important) and L'Effet Gutenberg, that summarize his ideas on writing and designing.

 After his death, because of his influence in the history of design, the Prize for the Most Beautiful Books in Brussels and Wallonia was named after him, called the Fernand Baudin Prize.

 Education

-Since his early youth, Baudin already expressed an interest for art and literature, despite of his father's disproval.
-He consumed book after book, did research about the various typefaces and learned how they were printed.
+Since his early youth, Baudin expressed an interest in art and literature, despite his father's disapproval.
+He consumed book after book, researched the various typefaces, and learned how they were printed.
 He sent his first drawing to the Verviers daily Le Jour: the sketch of a prominent citizen.

-In 1936 the family moved from Ghent to Brussels, where they agreed that Fernand could follow night classes at the Academy for fine Arts in Elsene and by day would work as an apprentice with the printing house Tilbury.
+In 1936 the family moved from Ghent to Brussels, where they agreed that Fernand could follow night classes at the Academy for Fine Arts in Elsene and by day would work as an apprentice with the printing house Tilbury.

-He extended his education at La Cambre, The National High School for Decorative Arts in Brussels, with the course of book decoration, that he later changed to typography.
-One of his teachers at the Academy for fine Arts in Elsene, Maurice Gaspar, showed him the special issue of Arts & métiers graphiques, that influenced his change to the typography course.
-His first efforts as a printer were done with typefaces from the school.
-Which had type specimens such like Futura and Garamont.
-It had body type in sizes from 8 to 18, which back then was quite exceptional in Belgium.
-Eight of his works that he made at La Cambre survived.
+He extended his education at La Cambre, The National High School for Decorative Arts in Brussels, with a course in book decoration, that he later changed to typography.
+One of his teachers at the Academy for Fine Arts in Elsene, Maurice Gaspar, showed him the special issue of Arts & métiers graphiques, that influenced his change to the typography course.
+His first efforts as a printer were done with typefaces from the school, which had type specimens such like Futura and Garamont.
+It had body types sizes from 8 to 18, which back then was quite exceptional in Belgium.
+Eight of the works that he made at La Cambre have survived.

 Fernand Baudin was very well-read.
 His library shows a great amount of high end literature, that gives a glimpse at his education and ideas.
 With the change to typography in his third year, he continued his education as a book designer in private study that consisted mainly of professional literature in several languages.
 His collection included books by and about Marcus Aurelius and Stanley Morison.
-He studied the work of among others D.B.
-Updike, Edward Johnson and Arthur S. Osley.
-Fernand Baudin is described as someone with a lively mind.
-His numerous interests, even outside his field, make him a many-sided and very likeable person.
-With short and striking statements he reveals his fascinating personality.
-For example: “There are two levels of design: that of the page and that of the whole book.
+He studied the work of, among others, D. B. Updike, Edward Johnston, and Arthur S. Osley.

+Baudin has been described as someone with a lively mind; his numerous interests, even outside his field, make him a many-sided and very likeable person.
+With short and striking statements he revealed his fascinating personality, for example: “There are two levels of design: that of the page and that of the whole book.
 Everyone should be familiar with composing a page.
 The whole book will always remain the task of the designer”.